A note on Fokker-Planck equations and graphons: Introduction, model and literature

 \subsection{Introduction, aim of this note and organization}

-In the last years, the study of interacting particle systems with a non-trivial dense network structure has been repeatedly addressed in the mathematical community: see, e.g., \cite{cf:BBW, cf:DGL, cf:RO, cf:CDG} for interacting diffusions, \cite{cf:CH18, cf:CCGL19, cf:parise20} for applications in mean-field games and \cite{cf:KHT20, cf:delmas20} in the context of dynamical systems.
-Depending on the setting, many results on interacting particle systems are nowadays available \cite{cf:BCW20, cf:BCN20, cf:C19, cf:CM19, cf:L18} whenever the underlying graph sequence is converging, in some sense depending case by case, to a suitable object.
-More precisely, if the graph limit is a graphon (e.g., \cite{cf:LS06, cf:Lov}), then, as the size of the system tends to infinity, the finite-time population behavior is suitably described by an infinite system of coupled non-linear Fokker-Planck equations, the coupling between equations being made by the graphon limit itself (see equation \eqref{eq:fp} for a first example).
+In the last years, the study of interacting particle systems with a non-trivial dense network structure has been repeatedly addressed in the mathematical community: see, e.g., \cite{cf:BBW,cf:DGL,cf:RO,cf:CDG} for interacting diffusions, \cite{cf:CH18,cf:CCGL19,cf:parise20} for applications in mean-field games and \cite{cf:KHT20,cf:delmas20} in the context of dynamical systems.
+Depending on the setting, many results on interacting particle systems are nowadays available \cite{cf:BCW20,cf:BCN20,cf:C19,cf:CM19,cf:L18} whenever the underlying graph sequence is converging, in some sense depending case by case, to a suitable object.
+More precisely, if the graph limit is a graphon (e.g., \cite{cf:LS06,cf:Lov}), then, as the size of the system tends to infinity, the finite-time population behavior is suitably described by an infinite system of coupled non-linear Fokker-Planck equations, the coupling between equations being made by the graphon limit itself (see equation \eqref{eq:fp} for a first example).

 This note addresses the graphon particle system obtained in the limit and tries to better understand the relationship between the initial conditions and the choice of the underlying network.
-Such a perspective is important not only to better understand the limit system, but also in case one is interested in reconstructing the network structure by looking at the particle dynamics: we prove that, depending on the initial conditions, the class of suitable graphons is potentially very large.
+Such a perspective is important not only to better understand the limit system, but also in case one is interested in reconstructing the network structure by looking at the particle dynamics: we show that different graphons can lead to exactly the same particle behavior.

-Graphons have been used as a model for many real-world networks, yet, to the author's knowledge, known results on graphon particle systems are mainly limited to existence and uniqueness of solutions; we refer to Subsection \ref{ss:literature} for the current literature.
+Graphons have been used as a model for many real-world networks, yet, to the author's knowledge, known results on graphon particle systems are mainly limited to existence and uniqueness of solutions; we refer to Sect.~ \ref{ss:literature} for the current literature.

 A labeled graphon (we use the same notation of \cite{cf:Lov}) is a symmetric measurable function $W$ defined on the unit-square

 If the limit population is represented as a continuum of particles labeled by the unit interval $[0,1]$, then $W(x,y)$ stands for the connection strength between the particle labeled with $x$ and the one labeled with $y$.
 The function $W$ thus describes the connection network underlying an infinite population of particles.